NcLang/how/README.md

 # how - a command-line Q&A tool

-Note that this documentation is also available on http://how.nl5.de.
+Note that this documentation is also available at http://how.nl5.de.

-For more information, see also http://www.nicolailang.de.

-**how** is a simple python script I wrote to increase my "command-line agility".
+**how** is a simple Python script I wrote to increase my "command-line agility".

 It provides quick access to code snippets that I use too rarely to remember, but frequently enough to annoy me whenever I have to look them up anew.